tubrux/tubrux.github.io/index.md

 ## License

-tubrux is a proprietary, closed-source library with restrictions on redistribution and modification.
+**Tubrux** is a proprietary, closed-source library with restrictions on redistribution and modification.

 It is free to use, but if you find it valuable, you are welcome to make a donation or become a sponsor.
 For more information, please contact our development team.